systemd/mkosi/mkosi/resources/man/mkosi.md

     Otherwise, these directories are picked up from the host.

 `Incremental=`, `--incremental=`, `-i`
+:   Takes either `strict` or a boolean value as its argument.
+Enables
-:   Enable incremental build mode.
-In this mode, a copy of the OS image is
-    created immediately after all OS packages are installed and the prepare scripts have executed but before the `mkosi.build` scripts are invoked (or anything that happens after it).
+    incremental build mode.
+In this mode, a copy of the OS image is created immediately after all OS packages are installed and the prepare scripts have executed but before the `mkosi.build` scripts are invoked (or anything that happens after it).
 On subsequent invocations of `mkosi` with the `-i` switch this cached image may be used to skip the OS package installation, thus drastically speeding up repetitive build times.
 Note that while there is some rudimentary cache invalidation, it is definitely not perfect.
-In order to force rebuilding of the cached image, combine `-i` with `-ff` to ensure the cached image is first removed and then re-created.
+In order to force a rebuild of the cached image, combine `-i` with `-ff` to ensure the cached image is first removed and then re-created.

+    If set to `strict`, the build fails if previously built cached image does not exist.

 `CacheOnly=`, `--cache-only=`
 :   Takes one of `auto`, `metadata`, `always` or `never`.
 Defaults to